 At this point, claiming that smartphones have revolutionized the company-customer relationship is old news (by about six iPhone generations).
 Still, many companies continue to miss out on the true value of the micro-moments made possible by the ever-present screens in our pockets.
-While these companies may have a mobile strategy (social media! mobilefirst .com!), these strategies are often merely empty containers.
+While these companies may have a mobile strategy, these strategies are often merely empty containers.
 Without the right microcontent to support micro-moments, companies can’t serve customers what they need to excel as they research, buy, and succeed with the product.

 What is a micro-moment then?
 According to Think with Google, micro-moments are the result of the smartphone revolution which has “fractured the consumer journey into hundreds of real-time, intent-driven micro-moments.
 Each one is a critical opportunity for brands to shape our decisions and preferences.”
-Smartphone apps and one-click purchasing help power some of these micro-moments (Darn you Amazon, and all of your Prime deals!), but too many moments leave customers wanting because the information they need is not “real-time,” nor is it built to address the intent of the customer.
+Smartphone apps and one-click purchasing help power some of these micro-moments, but too many moments leave customers wanting because the information they need is not “real-time,” nor is it built to address the intent of the customer.

 As customers are doing research in the store, or looking to validate a purchase before adding it to their digital carts, they’re turning to Google to get the information they need.
 The problem is many companies aren’t providing Google the information it needs in order to provide consumers what they’re searching for.
 In the context of these micro-moments, PDFs and forums require too much time and effort for such a small amount of screen real estate.
 While answers may very well be there, they’re not being served up in a way that is easily and quickly consumed on mobile phones.